ulfschneider/ulf.website/content/posts/2022-12-20-my-first-take-on-tailwind-css.md

 tags: [code, css]
 draft: true
 ---
-During the last two weeks I switched the CSS for {{site.name}} to [Tailwind CSS](https://tailwindcss.com).
-Some years ago I got drawn into the concept of utility-first CSS when I saw [Tachyons](http://tachyons.io) for the first time.
-Utility-first CSS means *self-descriptive, single-purpose CSS classes,* like the below `.center` class:
+During the recent weeks I switched the CSS for {{site.hostname}} to [Tailwind CSS](https://tailwindcss.com).
+A key concept of Tailwind are *utility-first* CSS classes.
+Some years ago I got aware of utility-first CSS when I saw [Tachyons](http://tachyons.io), which is buildig up on that concept .
+The way of working with such CSS classes resonated with me.

+Utility-first CSS means *self-descriptive, single-purpose CSS classes,* like the below .center` class:

 ```css
 .center {